Algorithm LogbookAlgorithm Logbook

 ๐Ÿ“‹ Problem Statement

-An Armstrong number (also called a Narcissistic number) of N digits is a number where the sum of each digit raised to the power of N equals the number itself.
-For example, 153 is Armstrong because 1^3 + 5^3 + 3^3 = 153.
-Check if a given number is an Armstrong number.
+A number is an Armstrong number (narcissistic number) if it equals the sum of its own digits each raised to the power of the number of digits.
+For example, 153=13+53+33153 = 1^3 + 5^3 + 3^3.
+Write a function that returns True if a number is an Armstrong number.

 ๐Ÿ’ก Intuition